kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 cd signing-operator
 ```

 You will need to examine the Makefile and set any necessary variables to push your container images to the correct repository.
-Especially, make sure that the variable of REPO is point to the corret repository, otherwise, the image will not pe pushed.
+Especially, make sure that the variable of REPO is pointing to the correct repository, otherwise, the image will not pe pushed.

 ### Login to OCP
 (example)